 Justice Thurgood Marshall

 Long before he argued Brown v.
-Board of Education of Topeka, the landmark case that outlawed the policy of “separate but equal,” Thurgood Marshall used the courts to systematically challenge segregation.
-He successfully sued the University of Maryland School of Law in 1933 for refusing to accept Donald Gaines Murray, an African-American Amherst graduate with flawless credentials.
+Board of Education of Topeka, the landmark case that outlawed the policy of “separate but equal,” Marshall used the courts to systematically challenge segregation.
+He successfully sued the University of Maryland School of Law in 1933 for refusing to accept Donald Gaines Murray, an African-American graduate of Amherst College with flawless credentials.
 He later became the Chief Counsel for the NAACP and argued an impressive 32 cases before the Supreme Court, winning 29 of them.

 Marshall believed that integration was the only remedy for the damaging effects of racism, and the cases he argued integrated one institution after another.
 After he integrated the University of Maryland Law School, he integrated political primary elections in Smith v.
 Allwright (1944), successfully argued that racially-based restrictive covenants were legally unenforceable in Shelley v.
 Kraemer (1948), desegregated graduate schools nationally (1950), and integrated the nation’s public schools in Brown v.
 Board of Education of Topeka (1954).
 He also ended segregation on buses and ended the Montgomery Bus Boycott by winning Browder v.
 Gayle.
 During this period, he was also asked by the United Nations and the United Kingdom to help draft the constitutions of the emerging nations of Ghana and Tanzania.